galmouzni/Shweta_et_al_2023/README.md

 >
 > `Scripts/replHist_polyA_analysis.sh` orchestrate this counting on every sample and for several annotation sets.
 >
-> `Scripts/replHist_polyA_analysis.r` yield the level of poly-adenylated transcripts for the set of replicative histones and build the panel in Fig4b right.
+> `Scripts/replHist_polyA_analysis.r` yield the level of poly-adenylated transcripts for the set of replicative histones and build the panel in Fig4b right and SuppFig4b.
 This work uses the output of `replHist_polyA_analysis.py`.

 <br/><br/>

 ## Statistical analyses of RT-qPCR results

 `Scripts/RT-qPCR_statistical_tests.r` and `Scripts/RT-qPCR_statistical_tests_oriented.r` compute the statistical test for every condition from every RT-qPCR experiment compared to an estimated reference distribution, or between conditions.
-The two scripts respectively perform "two.sided" comparisons and considering "lower than" or "greater than" comparison according to the needs in the study.
+The two scripts respectively perform "two.sided" comparisons and considering "lower than" or "greater than" comparison according to the needs in the study; in Fig1e and Fig4c.

 <!--  -->